My life in travel: A winter week in Vancouver

 • Batch Kitsilano – Brunch spot

-• Revolver – Specialty coffee shop
+• Revolver – Speciality coffee shop

 • Saunter – Café